daroczig/CEU-R-prod/README.md

 #### Create a central RStudio server

-We will use one decent sized node today instead of many tiny instances: `t2.xlarge` with 4 vCPI and 16 gigs of RAM
+We will use one decent sized node today instead of many tiny instances: `t2.xlarge` with 4 vCPU and 16 gigs of RAM

 Use our custom Amazon AMI: `data-infra-in-prod-R-image`